Inside the Orb: The Untold Story of Worldcoin’s Launch

 Blania also bristles that the piece was framed as (in his words) “a colonialist approach of trying to just sign up poor people all over the world.”
 He says this is misleading, as over 50% of the signups, at the time, came from wealthier spots like Norway and Finland and European countries.
 Their goal was to test sign-ups in both developed and developing regions, in hot and cold climates, city and rural, to better understand what works and what doesn’t.

 Altman sees the missteps as natural growing pains for any large-scale operation.
-“For any new system, you will face some initial fraud,” says Altman.
+“For any new system, you will face some initial fraud,” Altman says.
 “That’s part of the reason we’ve been doing this for a long time now [in this] slow beta period.
 To understand how the system can face abuse, and how we’re going to mitigate against that.
 I don’t know of any system at this scale, and at this level of ambition, that has no fraud issue at all.
 We want to be thoughtful about that.”

 One of these mitigating actions was to change the way that Orb operators are compensated.
 There are currently between 200 and 250 active Orbs in the field, and roughly two dozen Orb operators who each hire their own sub-teams of on-the-ground helpers.
 In the beginning, Worldcoin paid operators simply for raw number of sign-ups, which led to some sloppy and shoddy practices.

 Blania says that operators are now incentivized not just by the quantity but also the quality of the signups, and how well users understand what is happening; weeks after the Orb scan, the operators will be paid more if users are actually using the Worldapp.
-(The main way you “use” the Worldapp right now is claiming your 1 weekly Worldcoin.)
+(The main way you “use” the Worldapp right now is claiming your one weekly worldcoin.)
 I spoke with two operators in Spain, Gonzalo Recio and Juan Chacon, who largely corroborated that new protocol.
 But whether this process is being tightly followed around the globe remains an open question.

 How can people trust that Worldcoin has really addressed the problems?
 Altman hears the questions, and he knows he’s unlikely to win over the skeptics.
 He doubts he has any answers that will satisfy, and he seems okay with that.
 He believes the more persuasive answers will come not from him or Blania or the company, but from the early users of Worldcoin.
 “You can go try to answer a bunch of questions and do all these things, but that’s not really how it works,” says Altman.

-“What really works,” he says, “is the first million people, the early adopters, the people leaning forward -- convince the next ten million.
-Then that next ten million is closer to the normies.
-And they convince the next hundred million.
+“What really works,” he says, “is the first million people, the early adopters, the people leaning forward – convince the next 10 million.
+Then that next 10 million is closer to the normies.
+And they convince the next 100 million.
 And those are really the normies that convince the other few billion.”

 The policy and the future

 In our very first conversation, Blania told me that if WorldID and the UBI of Worldcoin is fully adopted at scale, this would be “probably one of the most profound technological shifts that has ever happened.”
-If this is indeed the case, wouldn’t that create a new complicated set of legal, policy, and even existential questions that governments need to reckon with?
+If this is indeed the case, wouldn’t that create a new complicated set of legal, policy and even existential questions that governments need to reckon with?

-Blania leans back in his chair, stretches out his long legs, and thinks for a moment.
+Blania leans back in his chair, stretches out his long legs and thinks for a moment.
 “This is obviously a major discussion point,” he says.
 “I’ll start with what’s top of mind right now.
 And what is top mind is actually way less sophisticated than all the things you just mentioned.”
 What they’re focused on, says Blania, is simply the basic meat-and-potatoes of regulatory uncertainty in the U.S. Worldcoin is “very likely to be the largest onboarding into crypto the world has ever seen,” says Blania.
 “So if you don’t like crypto…”

 Altman pushes back on the idea that policy-makers are clueless or have their heads in the sand.
 “I went to like 22 countries and met with many world leaders, and much more than I thought, people get this and are taking it super seriously,” he says.
 (It’s unclear if by “this” he’s referring to the particular ambitions of Worldcoin, or the broader challenges posed by AI.)
 “I’m now spending an increasing amount of my time not on technical stuff,” he says, “but on policy challenges.”
 Ultimately, Altman says that “For the world to get to a good place through all of this, it has got to be a two-part solution, of tech and policy together.
 And the policy part, in some sense, may turn out to be more difficult.”

 Roadblocks from policy is one risk to Worldcoin.
 Not scaling quickly enough is a risk to Worldcoin.
 More missteps in the field, like the ones highlighted in the MIT Technology Report, pose another risk.
 Or a potential breach of iris data.
 Or a failure of the tokenomics.
 Or an erosion of trust that kneecaps future signups.
 Or logistical challenges for bringing the Orb into trickier corners of the world.
 Or tech and manufacturing glitches.
 Or revelations that the Orbs have somehow been compromised.
-(As Vitalik Buterin noted, “The Orb is a hardware device, and we have no way to verify that it was constructed correctly and does not have backdoors.”)
+(As Buterin noted, “the Orb is a hardware device, and we have no way to verify that it was constructed correctly and does not have backdoors.”)

 Or, maybe Worldcoin is never worth more than a few pennies, so no one cares.
 There are many, many risks on the impossibly long road to Worldcoin’s widespread adoption, and the project remains a moonshot.